Q. Who teaches on The Foundation Year?

 Q. How do I apply to The Foundation Year?

 The first step is to complete the online application form and submit a digital portfolio.
 All applicants are then asked to complete a drawing exercise which is posted to The Foundation Year team.
 Shortlisted applicants will be invited to interview and should bring their physical portfolio and sketchbooks for discussion.
+Please see the Applications page for further details.

 Q. How does a digital portfolio submission work?